 Do Propane Ice Augers Freeze Up?

-If you dare to be outside in -44 F then it is possible that your auger could freeze up because the propane freezes in its’ tank, leaving you without vapour pressure to send the propane through the lines to your auger.
+If you dare to be outside in -44 F then it is possible that your auger could freeze up.
+Why Does a Propane Tank Freeze Up?
+It’s because the propane turns to liquid in its’ tank at very low temperatures, leaving you without vapor pressure to send the propane through the lines to your auger.
+This can affect the performance of the auger, as the liquid propane may not be able to vaporize and burn properly.

 You wouldn’t be able to use your auger until the tank defrosts.
 And if it’s that cold, it’s pretty darn unlikely that you’d be outside.
 At least, most sane people…ice fishers, now that’s another story!
 For most ice fishers, you won’t even come close to having to worry about your propane tank freezing on ya.